 - Capacity: First and foremost, you want your box to carry an ample amount of food because it’s better to be over-prepared than to hear your stomach grumbling just an hour after lunch.
 Also consider an option that not only accommodates your hunger but finds a way to provide easy travel use.

 - Preservation: As mentioned earlier, your ideal lunch box should also know how to take care of your food during the transportation process.
 Options that utilize reinforced housing materials like stainless steel, canvas, or heavy-duty plastic can take a beating without compromising your midday enjoyment.
 Additionally, strong, airtight materials know how to lock in the warm or cold temperature of your meal, and that’s a vital facet of the overall experience.

 - Convenience: It should be of great concern just how easy it is to use your new lunch box.
-Consider your preferences: do you like large and stiffened boxes that feature unchanging compartments, or are you more interested in a flexible box or bag that adjusts to however much space you need?
+Consider your preferences: do you like large boxes that feature unchanging compartments, or are you more interested in a flexible box or bag that adjusts to however much space you need?
 Understanding these factors will help you determine your ideal lunch experience.